dgolovin-dev/article-processing-big-numeric-arrays-in-python/index.md

 It simplifies the development a lot, so I prefer to use numba instead of cython.

 ## Calculate EMA - conclusions
-- numpy with slices are considerably fast for most cases
+- numpy with slices is fast enough for most cases
 - work directly with numpy and bypass xarray and pandas
 - you can compile your code with cython or numba to work directly with underlying C-arrays in RAM
 - cython is not python and it is more tricky than numba.
-But numba requires additional time(often small) for JIT compilation.
+Numba requires additional time(often small) for JIT compilation.

 # [[Author]](/)